FbW43-2/bdl02_MarianaPantelic_git_cheatsheet/README.md

 In this case we can:

-1. Make sure that you are in the right folder
+1. Make sure that you are in the right folder.
 2. Initialize a git project, run

 ```